Company Detail

 Overall purpose:

-To work within the group of Dr Julian Sale at the MRC Laboratory of Molecular Biology (LMB), within a programme investigating vertebrate mutagenesis.
-Specifically, to undertake research to investigate the role of non-canonical transcription and supercoiling in differentiation.
+To work within the Group of Ramanujan Hegde at the Laboratory of Molecular Biology (LMB), within a programme aimed at understanding the molecular mechanisms of protein maturation, quality control, and protein aggregation diseases.
+Specifically, to undertake research to investigate the process of protein quality control during the assembly of proteins and protein complexes.

 Main duties:

-• To undertake research aimed at understanding the role of non-canonical transcription and supercoiling in differentiation.
+• To undertake research aimed at understanding the mechanisms of protein quality control.

 • To identify, develop and apply a broad range of techniques to pursue the research objectives.